The Use and Need of The Life of Carry A. Nation Written by Herself

 by NATION, Carry A.

 Topeka: F. M. Steves & Sons.
 1904.
 First.
 First edition.
 Octavo.
 Printed yellow wrappers.
 199, pp., many inserted plates from photographs.
-Name and stamp of "Ernest E. Mines", corners a little rubbed or bumped, small nicks on the spine, a very good copy.
-Autobiography of the Kentucky-born rapid temperance advocate best known for attacking establishments that served alcohol with a hatchet, she changed her name from Carrie to "Carry A. Nation" so it could be used as a slogan and trademarked it.
-Widowed from an alcoholic husband, she was remarried to a minister and started a branch of the WCTU in Kansas, and became increasingly radicalized.
-Her antics were notorious, and in some sense she helped lay the groundwork for Prohibition. .
+Name and stamp of "Ernest E. Mines," corners a little rubbed or bumped, small nicks on the spine, a very good copy.
+Autobiography of the Kentucky-born rabid temperance advocate best-known for attacking establishments that served alcohol with a hatchet, who changed her name from Carrie to "Carry A. Nation" and trademarked it so it could be used as a slogan.
+Widowed from an alcoholic husband, she was remarried to a minister and started a branch of the Woman's Christian Temperance Union in Kansas, and became increasingly radicalized.
+Her antics were notorious,and in some sense she helped lay the groundwork for Prohibition. .
 (Inventory #: 408848)

 African Americana, Baseball, Books into Film, Detective Fiction, Mysteries, First Editions, Sporting Books, Sports

 Shipping & Return Policies